 4. Discussion

-The objectives of the current study were two-fold; to investigate if perception of and engagement with feedback alters as a function of year of study and to capture a valid representation of students’ perception of and engagement with feedback.
+The objectives of the current study were two-fold; to capture a valid representation of students’ perception of and engagement with feedback and to investigate if perception of and engagement with feedback alters as a function of year of study and.
 As outlined in the introduction it is logical to presume students’ engagement and requirements from feedback may alter with experience of the process as they progress in their course.
 However, the research to coherently support this view was lacking in the literature.
 In the current study students’ views on feedback across all years of study were investigated to asses if students’ relationship with feedback differs at different stages of the course.

-Overall, it seems students begin with undecided perceptions of the feedback they receive, with scores averaging a low 3 (which is described as “neither agree nor disagree” on a five point likert scale) but these already poor perceptions rapidly deteriorate as early as the second year into the course, with scores averaging a 2 (disagree response) to items.
+Overall, it seems students begin with undecided perceptions of the feedback they receive, with 1st year scores averaging a low 3 (which is described as “neither agree nor disagree” on a five point likert scale) but these already poor perceptions rapidly deteriorate as early as the second year into the course, with scores averaging a 2 (disagree response) to items.
 This pattern is contrary to Rowe and Wood’s (2008) findings in which the senior students were the most satisfied and the junior students were the least satisfied with feedback.
 Qualms relating to the potential misrepresentation of views in self-selecting small sample studies such as Rowe and Wood’s (2008) were highlighted in the introduction.
-The discrepancy in findings across previous research studies and the current study support such concerns.
+The discrepancy in findings across previous research studies and the current study validate such concerns.

 Our findings for perception of feedback were more consistent with Scott et al.’s (2009).
 The trend for second year students to perceive feedback more negatively than first year students emerged in our larger sample.
 Inclusion of third year students in our study revealed perception of feedback deteriorates further in the final year of study.
 Although the authors explained their findings in relation to course changes, the two different subject areas and institutions suggest a worrying trend emerging in different disciplines – the further students’ progress in their degree course, the more unfavorable their perception of feedback becomes.

+Students rating of their engagement with feedback were slightly better than their response to feedback perceptions.
+The 1st years average was in the high 3s, but again the ratings declined as a function of year.
 This representative assessment of students’ engagement with feedback implies the cynical view held by lecturers is partially supported, with mean scores of 3 across the years of study.
 As such the current perceptions and behaviours of students provide support for both sides: those who argue that students are consumers and those who argue for students as conscientious consumers.
 The poor perception scores support students’ desire for feedback, thus supporting Higgins et al.’s (2002) view of students as ‘conscientious consumers’ who wish to engage with the subject matter and learning process in a non-superficial manner.
 However, this desire does not materialize into strong engagement scores which conflicts with the “conscientious consumers” profile.